FIND THE ANSWER TO YOUR QUESTION

 At 5:45am the sun rises and at 6:15pm the sun sets.

 Good use is to give the crew a tip at the end of the safari, they are working 24-7 and this tip is an essential part of their income.

-$ 7 usd per guest per day is an avarage and will be added to your bar bill.
+$ 7 USD per guest per day and 1 USD for the dive guide, is an average and will be added to your bar bill.

 This is equally divided among the crew by the captain.

 There are three daily dives in the program except for the first day (1 dive) and the last day (1 dive), total of 26 dives for 11 day safari (if weather permits).

 At 5:45am the day starts with coffee, tea, crackers and a dive briefing.